 Overnight: Luxor Hotel

-Luxor Temple can truly reflect the hypnotic beauty, charm, and artistic spirit of the entire city.
-It was built in 1400 BCE during the reign of Pharaoh Amenhotep III, where it was known as Ipetresyt, which means the southern sanctuary.
-It was dedicated to the God Amun of the Theban Triad and to represent the notion of the rejuvenation of kingship.
-The temple is truly magical due to its extensive decorations.
-The best time to visit the temple is at night when the moon shines only for the temple, and everything comes to the land of the living.
+Luxor Temple perfectly embodies the captivating beauty, charm, and artistic spirit of the entire city.
+Constructed around 1400 BCE during the reign of Pharaoh Amenhotep III, it was originally known as "Ipetresyet," meaning the southern sanctuary.
+The temple was dedicated to the god Amun of the Theban Triad and symbolized the renewal of kingship, adorned with intricate and magnificent decorations.
+The ideal time to visit is at night when the moonlight illuminates the temple, bringing it to life in a truly enchanting way.

 Transfer to your 5* hotel for the overnight.